paoloricciuti/sveltekit-view-transition/README.md

 A function to unsubscribe a specific handle from a specific event.
 This will rarely be necessary given that the `on` function already returns unsubscribe.

-By default the function will be internally wrapped in `afterNavigate` (to reassign the listeners even if the navigation is towards the same page) but you can pass a third parameter as `true` to avoid wrapping the remove listener in `afterNavigate`.
+By default the function will be internally wrapped in `afterNavigate` (to reassign the listeners even if the navigation is towards the same page) but you can pass a third parameter as `false` to avoid wrapping the remove listener in `afterNavigate`.

 ### `classes`

 Much like the `classes` function on the action, this function can be called immediately in the script tag of a component to add a specific class to the `:root` element during a navigation.
 It can either be a array of strings or a function that returns an array of strings.
 The callback provides a `navigation` object (just like the one from the action).

-By default the function will be internally wrapped in `afterNavigate` (to reassign the listeners even if the navigation is towards the same page) but you can pass a second parameter as `true` to avoid wrapping the add listener in `afterNavigate`.
+By default the function will be internally wrapped in `afterNavigate` (to reassign the listeners even if the navigation is towards the same page) but you can pass a second parameter as `false` to avoid wrapping the add listener in `afterNavigate`.

 ```svelte
 <script>